 The standard time reference point seems to be Achintee House, where the summit path starts angling up along the west flank of Meall an t-Suidhe.
 That's at NN 12582 72337, just 45m elevation.
 I took 4 hours to get from there to the summit, and then 2.5 hours to get back down again.
 Add in time to get to and from Achintee House from wherever you're staying.

-Below are samples of 1:25,000 Ordnance Survey maps from the very useful Ordnance Survey site.
-You definitely want to buy a copy of this before starting up.
+You definitely want the 1:25,000 Ordnance Survey map.
 Book stores and other shops in Fort William sell them.
 Big book stores in Edinburgh have OS maps for all of Scotland, and even some in London sell OS maps for all of Britain.
 I used the Explorer 392 map, titled "Ben Nevis & Fort William; The Mamores & The Grey Corries; Kinlochleven & Spean Bridge."

 I took the map but also carried a small sketch I had made showing the elevations and, more critically, the grid coordinates of the various path intersections and turns.
 I also had notes about various time estimates for remaining ascent and ascent and return from various points.
 This let me keep track of where I was on the switchbacks making up the final third of the path.
 You will probably be in the clouds at that point.
 It was handy to have a quick reference without trying to read a large map in the wind.